-Several years later, near 2016, Bob rewrote the same tool in Python.
+Several years later, circa 2016, Bob rewrote the same tool in Python.
 The motivation was simply that for several years, his younger co-workers got many things done in python.
 Meanwhile, their output in Fortran and Tcl/Tk was constantly disappointing to him.
 In particular, the Projector in Fortran was barely understood and never fully maintained by anyone else but Bob.

 Bob saw Python as a hassle, an indentation-greedy language supported by many impolite youngsters too happy to bully others by saying “this is not pythonic” with the penetrating stare of those who saw the light.
 In short, he was pissed…